Sign Language Interpretation

 Where we are going/ Looking Ahead:

 Since July 2012, the Registered Interpreters for the Deaf (RID) began to require an interpreter to hold a Bachelor’s Degree in order to become nationally certified.
-Quincy University is one of three schools in Illinois to offer a four year degree in Sign Language Interpreting.
 Professors are dedicated to help students prepare for certification written and performance tests.

 Students complete a portfolio of their interpreting work to show perspective employers.
-The students create a DVD or a personal website with samples of their work.
-Students have been offered jobs before graduation from schools and agencies.
+98% of our graduates who took the Educational Interpreters Performance Assessment passed on their first attempt.
+Students have been offered jobs before, upon or shortly after graduation from schools and agencies.

 Possible Career Path Opportunities: